mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "A message?
 Come on, it's a tree."

 "This tree is a sort of... conduit.
 It sends and receives messages encoded in the air.
 Who sends them?
 I don't know.
-But my guess is on the Holragi."
+But my guess is the Holragi."

 "So the Holragi can talk to each other through trees?
 You realize how ridiculous that sounds?"